catseye/Chrysoberyl/README.markdown

 *Chrysoberyl* is an attempt to catalogue, and curate, the things produced by, and related to, Cat's Eye Technologies.

-It is something between a wiki and a database and a semantic web and a pile of goo.
+It is something between a wiki and a database and a semantic web and _The Devil's Dictionary_.

 It is supposed to be primarily informative, and only secondarily machine- processable, and only thirdly structured.
 So, the schemas in use are